Introduction & Binding Agreement

 UKP reserves the right to amend, update, or replace these Terms at any time to reflect changes in Kenyan law, ORPP directives, or internal party policy as adopted by the National Executive Council.
 The following process governs all material amendments:

-• An SMS or email notification will be sent to all active members with contact information on record, providing at least 14 days' notice before material changes take effect.
+- An SMS or email notification will be sent to all active members providing at least 14 days' notice before material changes take effect.

-• Changes mandated by new Kenyan legislation or ORPP directives may take effect immediately upon their enactment, and UKP will notify members within 7 days.
+- Changes mandated by new Kenyan legislation or ORPP directives may take effect immediately, and UKP will notify members within 7 days.

 Contact, Disputes & Appeals